 It’s estimated that about 45 per cent of Western men are unhappy with their bodies to some degree, compared with only 15 per cent some 25 years ago.
-Gay men, models, dancers and athletes are particularly vulnerable to poor body image or feeling insecure about their bodies.
-This is because they are more likely to be judged (or believe they will be judged) according to their appearance.
+Research suggests that homosexual men, models, dancers and athletes may be particularly vulnerable to poor body image or feeling insecure about their bodies.
+This is because they are more likely to be in situations where they may be judged (or believe they will be judged) according to their appearance.

 Body image and self-destructive behaviours

 A negative body image encourages a range of self-destructive behaviours, including:

 - Fad dieting – around 17 per cent of men are dieting at any given time.
 Those diets are not always nutritionally sound.

 - Eating disorders – around one in four people with anorexia nervosa is now male.

 - Exercise dependence – around 20 per cent of regular exercisers (approximately five per cent of the population) are addicted to exercise, either psychologically or physically.

 - Steroid abuse – around three per cent of Australian teenage boys use muscle-enhancing drugs (like steroids).

 Some of the factors that may contribute to a negative body image include:

 - teasing in childhood and adolescence (being called too thin, too weak or too fat)